 Furthermore, the savory snacks industry in Vietnam grows, with potato chips expansion expected at an exponential rate in terms of value, with the additional category of pretzels scheduled to increase in terms of volume between 2020 and 2025.

-5. Tourism, a strong bounceback
+5. Tourism Industry, a strong bounceback

 Foreign visitors to Vietnam fell to 3.8 million in 2018, down from 18 million in 2019.
 The tourism income hit $31 billion that year, accounting for 12% of GDP, with local tourists contributing the bulk.
 However, as a growing number of digital nomads and telecommuters exhibit an eager interest in the nation, the return to normalcy is expected to get Vietnam’s tourism back on track in a short period.
 The government aims for 5 million tourists to return in 2022 and a full resumption of up to 20 million tourists in 2023, at the pre-pandemic levels.
+As of the first 8 months of the year 2022, Vietnam welcomed 1.44 Million international visitors, the low number hampered by Visa limitations, which is expected to expand in 2023.

 6. Bright Future in Renewable Energy